-In many cases, former employees only focus on the amount of severance offered, they often fail to consider how signing a severance agreement could impact their future.
-For example, sometimes the release provided by the employee is simply a promise that will not file a lawsuit against the company.
-However, in other cases, an employee may be agreeing to a wide range of potentially burdensome restrictions on their ability to work for competitors (i.e. non-compete and non-solicitation). their use of “proprietary” or “confidential” information, and other obligations that could affect future employment prospects or their entitlement to benefits.
+In many cases, former employees only focus on the amount of severance offered.
+They often fail to consider how signing a severance agreement could impact their future.
+For example, sometimes the release is simply a promise that will not file a lawsuit against the company.
+However, an employee may be agreeing to a wide range of burdensome restrictions on their ability to work for competitors.
+This includes non-compete and non-solicitation agreements, their use of “proprietary” or “confidential” information, and other obligations that could affect future employment prospects or their entitlement to benefits.

 If you lose your job unexpectedly and are not sure of your next steps, we understand that money is even more tempting, but the hurdles this type of agreement could pose for your future employment and future financial gain are potentially very high.
 For this reason, it pays to know exactly what you are giving up and how much that is worth.

-A severance agreement review can help you protect your rights, lessen the overall impact this type of agreement may have on your future employment and give you peace of mind moving forward.
+A severance agreement review can help you protect your rights.
+It can help lessen the overall impact this type of agreement can have on your future employment and give you peace of mind moving forward.

 We can help.

-Maginnis Law’s employment attorneys are here to help you during this unprecedented time in our nation.
-If you have any questions or comments about this blog post, severance agreements or severance agreement reviews, please contact us at 919.526.0450, by email at firstname.lastname@example.org, or through our contact page.
+Maginnis Howard’s employment attorneys are here to help you during this unprecedented time in our nation.
+You can reach our office with questions at (919)526-0450 or through our contact page.